 You can check out sneak peeks of the Times Table Songs here…

 The Times Table Songs are available from the 2 x to the 12 x table and offer fun, engaging ways to teach multiplication facts.
-Classes can sing along to them altogether – this is fantastic for encouraging class participation, introducing your class to the times tables and even practicing reciting them.
+Classes can sing along to them altogether.
+This is fantastic for encouraging class participation.
+As well as introducing your class to the times tables and even practicing reciting them.

 From ghosts in the 12 x Table Song to hamsters in the 8 x, the fun, engaging graphics and enjoyable songs mean your students won’t even realise their learning!